Harshima-Joshi15/truthlens-app/README.md

 - 🔎 Search-result quality and relevance
 - ⏱️ Delays between an event occurring and news outlets reporting it
 - 📝 Differences in wording between articles covering the same event
-- 🌐 Coverage limitations of the monitored news sources
+- 🌐 Coverage limitations of monitored news sources
 - 📋 The predefined source and keyword matching rules

 > **Note:** The credibility score represents the level of available supporting evidence.
 It should not be interpreted as an absolute determination that a claim is true or false.